abuttle2/bootstrap-portfolio/README.md

 ## Description

-This is a portfolio which utilises Bootstrap 5 components for responsiveness, and custom CSS for overrides.
+A portfolio template which utilises Bootstrap 5 components for responsiveness, and custom CSS for overrides.

 ## Screenshots